eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 You can verify in this example that you would be better off staying home.
 If you abstain, $B$ defeats $C$ in the runoff.
 If you vote, $C$ defeats $A$ in the runoff.
 Your vote would change the result from your genuine compromise, $B$, to your worst nightmare, $C$.

-Let's imagine this is the result, and you are following the tally on election night.
-Your website of choice displays the full matrix of scores and pairwise tallies:
+Now suppose the election results are in, and you are following the tally on election night.
+Your website of choice displays the full matrix of scores and pairwise percentages:

 On the diagonal, we put the total scores for each candidate.
-In the off-diagonal, we give the percent of voters who prefer the candidate in the row to the candidate in the column.
+Off-diagonal entries give the percent of voters who prefer the candidate in the row to the candidate in the column.

 |       | $A$ | $B$ | $C$ |
 |-------|-----|-----|-----|